Komrod/captn/README.md

 There is many ways to configure captn and deploy your project on the server.

-The GIT and SSH users are configured in the script config json file.
-It is highly recommanded that an auto connection is configured for GIT and SSH users otherwise the scripts can stop on password prompt or may be not work at all, who knows.
+The GIT and SSH users are configured in the script config json file (in script/example.json).
+It is highly recommanded that an auto connection is configured for GIT and SSH users otherwise the scripts can stop on password prompt or may not work at all, who knows.

 You can also configure your script to ask for a GIT login or SSH login if you want.
 Additional behaviors can be added as shell commands, functions or calls to captn actions.

 ## Quick start